Our ULTIMATE Banff Packing List (Covering Winter and Summer)

 On the trails, you often come across cold temperatures in the mountains.
 A comfortable sweater is a great way to remain warm in the mornings and evenings.
 There are a couple of options for hiking mid-layers.
 You can choose from a fleece, thermal, down jacket, or softshell jacket.
 It depends on what you find comfortable and the weather on the trail.

 A versatile sweater like the Patagonia Better Sweaters is perfect.
 It’s a slim-cut fleece with a soft lining that moves well with your body, while the outer material feels tough and shows little to no wear.
-However, there is a plethora of options and rarely a wrong choice.
+However, there are a plethora of options, and there is rarely a wrong choice.
+You’ll likely see a ton of locals wearing the Arc’teryx Atom, as it’s a popular synthetic down jacket.

 Flannel Shirt